 Ida Sim, PhD, MD

-Dr. Sim is also co-founder of Vivli, the world's largest data sharing platform for participant-level clinical trial data.
+Dr. Sim is also co-founder of Vivli, the world's largest data-sharing platform for participant-level clinical trial data.
 In 2005, she was the founding Project Coordinator of the World Health Organization's International Clinical Trials Registry Platform, where she led the establishment of the first global policy on clinical trial registration.